 This guide will cover rules, training, and what to expect, to camping gear and activities to do with your dog when camping, so you don’t miss a thing when planning your next adventure.

 Camping with a puppy?
 Here is a puppy specific camping guide.

 Rules for Camping with a Dog

 Nearly every campground, park, or outdoor area will have rule about dogs.
-From county parks to National Parks, the popularity for bringing dogs camping is growing and rules do apply for human and dog safety alike.
+From county parks to National Parks, the popularity for bringing dogs camping is growing.
+Which means rules for human and dog safety alike.

 Failure to comply with the rules could result in a fine, or removal from the park or campground and no one wants that.
 So how can you be sure you comply with the local rules?

 Some state, county and national parks allow dogs in the campgrounds, but not on trails or beaches.
-Other parks may be 100% dog-friendly or have designated dog-friendly areas including dog beaches.
+Other parks may be 100% dog-friendly or have designated dog-friendly areas including dog beaches and off leash areas.

 Learn more about dog camping and park rules.